cherryisaac/Snake-Game/README.md

 Bugs:
-- If the retry & main menu buttons are both clicked within seconds of each other than the buttons will disappear leaving the player stuck at the Game Over Screen
+- If the retry & main menu buttons are both clicked within seconds of each other than the buttons will disappear leaving the player stuck at the Game Over screen

 Future features I would like to implement:
 - A high score tracker to keep track of the highest score so far or of the top 5 highest scores made for each mode